 Deepali D'mello, Research Operations Manager of agiLab

 Marc Fullman previously worked for 15 years in IT (11 at Microsoft).
 Towards the end of his time at Microsoft, he became interested in personal development and what makes people tick leading to him leave IT to study psychology.
 He did a BSc with the Open University and a MSc with Kingston University.
 His MSc dissertation allowed him to link his interest in technology with his studies in psychology by examining whether personality affects the strategies people use when dealing with incoming email.
-His PhD follows this theme in that he will be researching how digital incivility is experienced through the medium of channel-based messaging and instant messaging on enterprise social media (e.g. Slack, MS Teams) and how this impacts the future of work.
+His PhD follows this theme in that he will be researching how digital incivility is experienced through the medium of channel-based messaging and instant messaging on enterprise social networks (e.g. Slack, MS Teams) and how this impacts the future of work.
 This research is part of the Future of Work Hub research portfolio and is in partnership with the Roffey Park Institute.

 Marc Fullman, Technical & Communctions Manager of agiLab

 Jay McCloskey is a Management PhD student and Research Assistant at the University of Sussex.
 His research focuses on informal feedback in the workplace, specifically looking into what kind of person is more likely, in an informal way, to seek or provide feedback.
 Additionally, Jay will be investigating how working virtually affects feedback conversations.

 Before starting his studies, Jay worked as a Psychologist in a global talent measurement consultancy.
 As part of the assessment consulting team, he worked with clients to help enhance their assessment and selection processes.

 Jay has an MSc in Occupational and Business Psychology and is a verified psychometric Test User with the British Psychological Society.